 Ethos and History

 The school’s focus is on families and children, with a strong emphasis on pastoral care.
 Learning is individualised, with importance placed on concrete experiences.
-Whilst all of our classrooms are equipped with computers, iPads and interactive boards, traditional skills such as reading, handwriting and phonics, are valued and are taught daily.
+Whilst all of our classrooms are equipped with Chromebooks, iPads and interactive boards, traditional skills such as reading, handwriting and phonics, are valued and are taught daily.
 We regard these skills as essential tools, but the focus is always on creative thinking.
 Playtimes are carefully planned and resourced so that children have the opportunity to immerse themselves in play.
 We are a school full of happy, thriving children who excel academically.

 The Children’s House was set up in 1973 by a group of local parents, to provide high-quality early years education in Islington.
 It was originally run in a parent’s home and then in St Stephen’s Church in Canonbury Road.
 Following various fund-raising schemes, the current Nursery building on Elmore Street was purchased.